CamilaOrtizBorquez/modulo4-desafio6/README.md

-# Desafio 4 - Modulo 4
+# Desafio 6 - Modulo 4

-Uso de API en proyecto de pizzeria.
+Uso de Context en proyecto de Pizzeria.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.